DavidIrvine-TW/tsk_mngr_app/README.md

 # or
 pnpm dev
 ```
-Open you localhost to see the Kanban app.
+Open localhost to see the Kanban app.

 ## Kanban Screenshots